coderschool-ta/cs-web-design-materials/assignments/project_3.md

-# Week 3 Project: Build your favorite airline landing page using Weebly
+# Week 3 Project: UI/UX assignments

 **Due:** Monday, May 7th at 10pm

 ## Overview
-There are two assingments for this week: one is *required*, one is *optional*.
+There are two assingments for this week: one (required) UX assignment, and one (optional) UI assignment.
+These assignments are relatively shorter than other weeks'.
+The goal of the assignments is to help you understand the different aspects of UI vs. UX design.

 ## Required Assignment
 Take a look at the following airline websites and compare them: